AbdooOwd/AbdooOS-old-guided/docs/devlog.md

 LEZGOOO!!!!
 I HAVE A WORKING SHELL THAT I (**ctrl+c** **ctrl+v**)'d.
 Now I gotta code some basic commands and learn more C.
 I suck at C. I need to learn C. I **MUST** learn **C**.

+# The Shell - [03/04/2024]

+## Basic Fixes

+Alright, first I'll fix some stuff:

+-   When pressing backspace, we don't delete.
+We print a weird character and don't go back.
+    And on top of that, the cursor doesn't even move!
+-   We can delete even previously printed text _(even text that was printed before enabling the keyboard)_.
+    I can fix that by putting an if statement that stops the user from backspac-ing if our buffer _(i.e our input)_ is empty or null.

+Alright!
+I fixed all those stuff.
+Our next task is to add lowercase uppercase letters.

+## Lowercase and uppercase

+So, I'm too dumb to know how to make the system realize the Left Shift key is held and not only pressed once.
+So I'll make it a "toggle" thing.
+Seems easy enough.